 - Improve the use of resources and increase profits.

-The latest version of this standard is ISO 22000:2005, however it is currently under review and the new revision is scheduled to be released in 2017.
+The latest version of this standard is ISO 22000:2005, however it is currently under review and the new revision is scheduled to be published in 2018.
 The ISO 22000 family includes several standards, each with a specific focus on the management of food safety, these are: